valentinegarikayi/podcasts/_posts/2025-10-18-Ep19-Benny-Moyo.markdown

 In this episode, I sit down with Comrade Benny Moyo to explore class in Zimbabwe from the rise of the elite to the search for a revolutionary class.

-Outro Music: Famba So by Simon Chimbetu
+Outro Music: "Famba So" by Simon Chimbetu
 <!--more-->

 ## Important links